During

 displaying rows and rows of CDs....and a WHSmith!
 All those lovely books and

 magazines and chocolate!
-I was pleased that I was able to refrain from an old
+I was glad that I was able to refrain from the old

 habit of purchasing something from the Duty Free.
 I had a good look round;